ReposiTrak Launches FoodSourceUSA Sourcing Platform to Address Chronic Food Supply Imbalances Caused by COVID-19 - Perishable News

 “As one of the largest online networks of suppliers, processors, distributors and retailers in the world, ReposiTrak has the reach and ability to bring the parties to the table, and the proven and highly scalable technology to support this urgent need.
 So, when we were approached by agencies in the government to see how we could help, we didn’t hesitate to step in and help fill the void,” said Fields.

-Pilot tests are currently planned for two states as the network of providers and recipients are being organized by state and federal agencies.
+Pilot tests are currently underway in two states as the network of providers and recipients are being organized by state and federal agencies.
+Plans for national roll-out is also being developed.

 To learn more or to register as a provider of food products or as a potential recipient (food banks, pantries and charitable organizations) visit www.FoodSourceUSA.com.